-Normal body mass index.
+Normal body mass index values.
 Body mass index: symptoms, types, causes, diagnostic methods

 There is hardly a person who would not care about his appearance.
 Each of us wants to look attractive - to have ideal body proportions, maybe even become a new standard of beauty.
 But, as you know, we are all different - in height, age, configuration.

-In many ways, a person’s self-awareness is affected by his weight.
+In many ways, a person’s sense of self is influenced by his weight.
 Accordingly, the higher it is, the more uncomfortable we feel.
-It is unlikely that there is a person who refuses to calculate the ideal weight for him.
-As mentioned earlier, we are all different, which means that body weight will be individual.
+It is unlikely that there will be a person who refuses to calculate the ideal weight for him.
+As mentioned earlier, we are all different, which means our body weight will be individual.

-We are not alike, and each has its own beauty.
-And in the pursuit of an ideal figure, it would not hurt to know the exact weight that you need to strive for.
-So it will be easier to control the path traveled and the remaining path to your standard.
+We are different from each other, and each has its own beauty.
+And in pursuit of the ideal figure, it wouldn’t hurt to find out the exact weight you need to strive for.
+This will make it easier to control the distance traveled and the remaining path to your standard.

 When calculating your ideal weight, remember that you should first of all feel comfortable with these kilograms.
-Because someone is crazy about protruding collarbones, while others, on the contrary, prefer curvaceous forms.
+Because some people are crazy about protruding collarbones, while others, on the contrary, prefer curvy shapes.

-Despite all individual preferences, doctors have set a peculiar framework for determining the shortage or excess of kilograms.
+Despite all individual preferences, doctors have set a kind of framework for determining the lack or excess of kilograms.
 To date, a great many online calculators and various tables have been developed and compiled.
-Many experts are studying the question of how to calculate weight by height and age, gender.
+Many experts are studying the question of how to calculate weight by height, age, and gender.
 But they did not come to a consensus.

 • According to Egorov-Levitsky.